MediaComem/comem-archidep/ex/big-browser-deployment.md

 Once you have enabled and started the service, it should start automatically the next time you restart the server with `sudo reboot`.

+> **Advanced hint:** if you know what you are doing, you can already set up the
+> automated deployment project structure at this point, so that you can point
+> your systemd configuration to the correct directory.
+That way you will not
+> have to modify it later.